ACT Description

 The Writing Test

-The Writing Test is an optional 30-minute essay that consists of one writing prompt, which defines an issue, and two points of view on that issue.
+The Writing Test is an optional 40-minute essay that consists of one writing prompt, which defines an issue, and three points of view on that issue.
 Your task is to respond to a question about your position on the issue.
 In doing so, you may adopt one of the points of view provided or present your own.
 Your score will not be affected by the point of view you take on the issue.

 The Writing Test measures the skills that are emphasized in entry-level college composition courses.